icon-project/IBC-Integration/docs/adr/xcall.md

 	from address // cross-chain address of sender to string // cross-chain address of receiver sn uint // sequence number
-	rollback boolean // (Optional) The data for restoring the caller state when an error occurred data []byte
+	rollback boolean // (Optional) if Rollback needed on source chain if call request fails on destination chain. data []byte
 }